shahcompbio/signals/README.md

 ```

 ## Input data

+`schnapps` was developed to work with Direct Library Preperation + (DLP+) data.
+A high throughput single cell whole genome sequencing workflow, described in [Laks et al.](https://www.sciencedirect.com/science/article/pii/S0092867419311766).
+As such it works using the output of the the pipeline developed to process this type of data, available [here](https://github.com/shahcompbio/single_cell_pipeline).
+Despite being developed with this type of data and pipeline in mind, it should work well with other single cell whole genome technologies.
+The required inputs are total copy number estimates in bins across the genome and haplotype block counts per cell (SNP counts may also work).
+See the test datasets provided with the package for example inputs.
+If you have a different type of technology and would like some advice or help running schnapps please open an issue.

 Below is an example of how to use schnapps with DLP data.
 You will need the HMM copy results table (`CNbins`) with the following columns: `chr`, `start`,`end`, `cell_id`, `state`, `copy`, as well as cell specific haplotype counts as outputted by [scgenome](https://github.com/shahcompbio/scgenome) with the following command.
 This includes the following columns: `chr`, `start`,`end`, `cell_id`, `hap_label`, `allele_id`, `readcount`.